ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 This generates the OpenAPI contracts for the Ballerina service in the `hello_service.bal` Ballerina file of which the `absolute-resource-path` is `/hello`.

-### Export with a given title and version
+### Export with a given meta data information

+#### Using `@openapi:ServiceInfo` annotation

-You can use the `@openapi:ServiceInfo` annotation for specifying the title and version information of the OpenAPI contract as follows.
+You can use the `@openapi:ServiceInfo` annotation for specifying the meta data such as title, description, email, contact information and version information of the OpenAPI contract as follows.